 Next to low contribution rates, the biggest problem with most 401(k) plans is poor investment selection.

-Sometimes that’s inevitable, because some 401(k) plans just have very limited investment selection.
+Sometimes that’s inevitable because some 401(k) plans just have a very limited investment selection.
 But in other cases, the owner of the plan just makes bad choices.

 What makes investment choices bad?

 - Investing too conservatively by favoring fixed-income investments for safety